"The great pleasure and feeling in my right brain is more than my left brain can find the words to tell you."

 This statement is based on research conducted by Paul A. Howard-Jones of the University of Bristol, published on 15 October 2014 in Nature Reviews Neuroscience.
 The article is titled "Neuroscience and education: myths and messages".

-It should be remembered that this quote only holds true for young people, especially those going to school and, therefore, able to learn different ways of problem-solving to help force the information to flow through the corpus callosum in both directions.
-As we grow older, this is not the case.
-Somehow the brain decides we should become more accustomed to a preferred way of solving problems (or forced in a certain way by the nature of our employment and the chase to reach the top of the career ladder) that effectively sees the information flow moving more in one direction or the other that helps psychologists to see opposite differences in behaviour over time called L- and R-brain behaviours.
+It should be remembered that this quote only holds true for young people, especially those going to school and, therefore, able to learn different cognitive styles (and hence ways of problem-solving) to help force the information to flow through the corpus callosum in both directions.
+As we grow older, this may not be the case.
+The careers that people get into and what society values as most important as well as how these people later solve general life problems outside work will help the brain (i.e., our personal choice) to decide the preferred way of solving problems.
+This in turn will see the information tend to flow more prodominantly in one direction or the other that helps psychologists to see opposite differences in behaviour over time called L- and R-brain behaviours.

-So yes, L-brain and R-brain types are not a myth and certainly not debunked by scientists ¡ it is just harder to detect the difference in young people.
+So yes, L-brain and R-brain types are not a myth and certainly not debunked by scientists ¡ it is just harder to detect the difference in young people when they are properly educated in a balanced way.

 More on the University of Utah study

 As scientists know, heightened brain activity occurs when there is a passage of electrical impulses through neurons and their connections.
-Since neurons are small and there are so many in the brain which can potentially fire electrical impulses, the greatest interest for scientists are in larger regions of the brain where multiple neurons work together and in close proximity to each other to help achieve some particular type of function.
-Whatever the function these nuerons perform, it becomes easier to see the brain activity as a bright spot in brain scans due to the number of these neurons, the increased number of connections they make with each other, and whether these neurons are required to perform a certain function.
+Since neurons are small and there are so many in the brain, the greatest interest for scientists is to measure larger regions of the brain where multiple neurons are working together and in close proximity to each other to help achieve some particular type of function.
+Whatever the function these neurons generally perform for the individual, it becomes easier to see the brain activity as a bright spot in brain scans due to the shear number of these neurons firing electrical impulses, as well as the increased number of connections they make with each other, and whether these neurons are required to perform a certain function.

 For the researchers involved in the study, the question was whether in the rest state the brain scans of a large sample of individuals described as more L-brain or R-brain showed any increase in brain activity for one side of the brain or the other.